-All children must learn and have instant recall of the 2x, 3x, 4x, 5x, 8x and 10x tables.
+All children must learn and have instant recall of all times tables up to 12x12.
 This is NOT counting in multiples of that number.

 To solve division questions the children need to have a good understanding of the fact families that relate to their known times tables.
 With this knowledge, they can quickly put together the four related facts and identify the division fact.